 A blood pressure reading uses two numbers that represent the two phases of the heartbeat.
 The systolic reading corresponds to blood pressure when the heart contracts; the diastolic reading corresponds to blood pressure when the heart relaxes.

-Normal blood pressure is less than 130 millimeters of mercury (mm Hg) systolic and less than 85 mm Hg diastolic, expressed as 130 over 85 (for example 130/85).
-A person has hypertension if his or her blood pressure is consistently 140 over 90 mm Hg or higher.
-See our chart below:
+Normal blood pressure is less than 120 millimeters of mercury (mm Hg) systolic and less than 80 mm Hg diastolic, expressed as 120 over 80 (for example 120/80).
+Patients with a blood pressure between 130-139/80-90 mm Hg have "stage 1" high blood pressure, according to the updated guidelines.
+A person has "stage 2" hypertension if his or her blood pressure is consistently 140 over 90 mm Hg or higher.
+See chart below.

 Hypertension can accelerate atherosclerosis, the buildup of cholesterol and fat (plaque) on the artery walls.
 Because hypertension affects the arterial system in this way, it can contribute to various conditions, including: